devridge0/devridge0/README.md

 ### 🧠 About Me

-🔗 Focused on decentralized finance, I design and build secure, scalable systems across the blockchain and full-stack landscape.<br />
-💻 My expertise spans Solidity, Rust, TypeScript, and Python, with a strong emphasis on clean architecture and upgradeable smart contracts.<br />
-🪙 I’ve led the development of mUSD, a Bitcoin-backed stablecoin using a CDP model on Mezo, and Surge-Trade, a Radix-based perpetual DEX with AMM liquidity and front-running protection.<br />
+I build secure, scalable DeFi systems using Solidity, Rust, TypeScript, and Python, with a focus on upgradeable smart contracts, clean architecture, and long-term maintainability.
+My work includes leading the development of mUSD, a Bitcoin-backed stablecoin on Mezo, and Surge-Trade, a Radix-based perpetual DEX with AMM liquidity and front-running protection.
+With a systems-driven approach, I engineer automated, yield-generating strategies, prioritize test-driven development, and design trustless infrastructure rooted in real utility and sustainable tokenomics.
-📈 At Neutra Finance, I engineered delta-neutral vaults and smart contracts for automated, yield-generating strategies.<br />
-🧠 I approach protocol design with a systems-level mindset—prioritizing security, modularity, and long-term maintainability.<br />
-✅ My workflow emphasizes test-driven development, automated audits, and CI/CD pipelines to ensure consistent reliability.<br />
-🔒 I believe in building trustless infrastructure where clarity, transparency, and function come before hype.<br />
-⚙️ Every product I deliver focuses on sustainable tokenomics and real utility.<br />
-🚀 I thrive in fast-paced, high-impact environments where engineering drives real-world value.<br />
-🤝 Open-source collaboration and clean code are at the core of my engineering philosophy.<br />
 ###

 <div align="center">